 Rep. John Delaney

-- Delaney has made his support of a carbon tax one of his key platforms.
-After announcing his run for president he was one of the original co-sponsors of the Energy Innovation and Carbon Dividend Act of 2018, which NRDC experts David Doniger and Derek Murrow profiled here.
+After announcing his run for president, Delaney was one of the original co-sponsors of the Energy Innovation and Carbon Dividend Act of 2018, which NRDC experts David Doniger and Derek Murrow profiled here.
 In November he appeared on MSNBC to promote the bill, and upon being asked how climate change will feature in his presidential bid, he said “It’s a huge focus….
 When I’m president I’m going to make sure we [pass a bill] just like this.”

-- “Putting a price on carbon is the most effective tool we have to tackle the massive threat of climate change,” he said in a press release in January.
+Delaney has made his support of a carbon tax one of his key platforms.
+“Putting a price on carbon is the most effective tool we have to tackle the massive threat of climate change,” he said in a press release in January.
 “A carbon tax will change behavior, spur massive new innovation in clean energy, and produce dividends that can be returned directly back to people.”

 “I actually don’t think the Green New Deal is the way to go.
 The reason is that I want to do something about fixing climate change tomorrow.
 I don’t want to tie it to fixing health care….
 If you tie climate change to universal healthcare then you’re actually making it five times harder to do anything on climate change!”

-- Delaney twice introduced the Tax Pollution, Not Profits Act (2015, 2017), a carbon tax bill that would have invested revenue in assisting displaced coal workers and lowering the corporate tax rate.
+Delaney twice introduced the Tax Pollution, Not Profits Act (2015, 2017), a carbon tax bill that would have invested revenue in assisting displaced coal workers and lowering the corporate tax rate.

 Rep. Tulsi Gabbard